Variational formulas and cocycle solutions for directed polymer and percolation models: Introduction

-While our results are restricted to directed last-passage percolation, we should mention the long tradition of studying the limit shape in (undirected) first passage percolation.
-The fundamental shape theorem for first passage percolation is due to Cox and Durrett \cite{cox-durr-81}.
+In undirected first passage percolation the fundamental shape theorem is due to Cox and Durrett \cite{cox-durr-81}.
 A classic in the field is the flat edge result of Durrett and Liggett \cite{durr-ligg-81}.
-Marchand \cite{marchand-02} sharpened this result and Auffinger and Damron \cite{auff-damr-13} built on it to prove differentiability of the shape at the edge of the percolation cone.
+Marchand \cite{Mar-02} sharpened this result and Auffinger and Damron \cite{auff-damr-13} built on it to prove differentiability of the shape at the edge of the percolation cone.

 Busemann functions came on the percolation scene in the work of Newman and coauthors \cite{How-New-01, Lic-New-96, New-95}.
-Busemann functions were shown to exist as almost sure limits of passage time gradients as a consequence of uniqueness and coalescence of infinite directional geodesics.
-The assumptions of the earlier work were relaxed through a weak convergence approach of Damron and Hanson \cite{Dam-Han-14}.
-Busemann functions have been used to study last-passage models and related particle systems in \cite{Cat-Pim-11, Cat-Pim-12, Wut-02}.
+Busemann functions were shown to exist as almost sure limits of passage time gradients as a consequence of uniqueness and coalescence of infinite directional geodesics, under uniform curvature assumptions on the limit shape.
+These assumptions were relaxed through a weak convergence approach of Damron and Hanson \cite{Dam-Han-14}.
+Busemann functions have been used to study competition in percolation models and properties of particle systems and randomly driven equations.
+For a selection of the literature, see \cite{bakh-cato-khan-14, Cat-Pim-11, Cat-Pim-12, cato-pime-13, ferr-pime-05, ferr-mart-pime-09, hoff-05, hoff-08, pime-07}.

 {\bf Organization of the paper.} Section \ref{sec:free} defines the models and states the existence theorems for the limiting free energies whose description is the purpose of the paper.